FinchMoscow/FINCH-swift-style-guide/README.markdown

 ## MARKs in the classes

 If you want to make your code more understandable, you will separate your class with MARKs.
 When you make your first MARK after class defenition, you put only one empty string.
-But after that, when you are putting next MARK, you must separete it with two empty lines.
+But after that, when you are putting next MARK, you must separate it with two empty lines.

 Example:

+**Preferred:**
 ```swift
 class ViewController: UIViewController {